-Most children with Sensory Processing Disorder (SPD) are just as intelligent as their peers.
+Most adults with Sensory Processing Disorder (SPD) are just as intelligent as their peers.
 Their brains are wired differently and they need to be taught in ways that are adapted to how they process information, and need leisure activities that suit their own sensory processing needs.

-Once children with Sensory Processing Disorder have been accurately diagnosed, they benefit from a treatment program of Occupational Therapy (OT) with a sensory integration (SI) approach.
+Once adults with Sensory Processing Disorder have been accurately diagnosed, they benefit from a treatment program of Occupational Therapy (OT) with a sensory integration (SI) approach.
 When appropriate and applied by a well-trained clinician, listening therapy (such as Integrated Listening Systems) or other complementary therapies may be combined effectively with OT-SI.